-As well as being the easiest vegetables to grow many of the plants suggested also require little regular or intense effort.
+As well as being super easy to grow many of the plants suggested also require little regular or intense effort.
 All our suggestions are suitable for large gardens as well as more compact spaces, raised beds or container gardens.
-Our easiest vegetables to grow are also suitable for most USDA zones.
+Our easy to grow vegetables are also suitable for most USDA zones.

-Whether you decide to grow just one or a couple of our easiest vegetables to grow, the suggested plants will provide you with fresh produce for much of the year.
+Whether you decide to grow just one or a couple of our easy to grow vegetables in your vegetable garden, the suggested plants will provide you with fresh produce for much of the year.

-Lettuce is one of the easiest vegetables you can grow.
+Lettuce is one of the easiest vegetables you can grow in your vegetable garden.
 Seeds are inexpensive and easily available.
 You also have a choice of varieties.
 Leaf lettuce varieties can be picked as and when you want them, or you can grow head lettuce varieties such as Iceberg or Romaine.

-Lettuce is a quick growing crop, most varieties are ready for harvest within 80 days.
+Lettuce is a fast growing crop, most vegetable varieties are ready for harvest within 80 days.
 You can grow lettuce in beds or pots.

 Sowing a small crop of seeds every few weeks, succession planting, will enable you to enjoy a regular supply of fresh lettuce.
 Succession planting also ensures that you don’t get a glut of a plant.

-Growing your lettuces close to chives or garlic plants helps to keep them pest free.
+Growing your lettuces close to chives or garlic plants helps to keep the vegetable pest free.

-Next on our list of the easiest vegetables to grow is spinach.
+Next on our list is spinach.
 Cultivating lettuce is similar to cultivating loose leaf lettuce plants.

 Spinach happily grows in full sun and partial shade positions.
-Simply sow the seeds directly into well draining soil.
-This means that there is no need for potting on or transplanting and is a reason why spinach deserves its place on the list of easiest vegetables to grow.
+Simply sow the vegetable seeds directly into well drained soil.
+This means that there is no need for potting on or transplanting and is a reason why spinach deserves its place on the list.
 Keep the soil moist.
-When the seeds germinate thin seed clusters out to their ideal spacing.
+When the vegetable seeds germinate thin seed clusters out to their ideal spacing.

-Following germination keep the soil evenly moist and allow the plants to grow and mature.
-As long as your soil is in a good condition spinach requires no extra fertilisation.
+Following germination keep the well drained soil evenly moist and allow the vegetable plants to grow and mature.
+As long as your well drained soil is in a good condition spinach requires no extra fertilisation.

 You can also sow and grow spinach in pots or as part of a container garden.